GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 # Callbacks

 Federates have a number of callbacks that can be specified that trigger under different stages of the cosimulation operation or conditions.
 These callbacks can be used to simplify the managments of a federate or enable new capabilities to be integrated with HELICS.
 This document is a listing and description of the callbacks available on Value, Message, and Combination Federates.
-Callbacks are specific user code that is executed inline with other HELICS operations.
+Callbacks are user-specified code that is executed inline with other HELICS operations.

-In C++ the callbacks generally take a std::function object which can be structured as a lambda or direct object.
+In C++, callbacks generally take a std::function object which can be structured as a lambda or direct object.
 In C and language API's the callback is structured as a function pointer, and pass through a userData object into the callback.
-HELICS does not do anything with the userData other than pass it through.
+HELICS does not manipulate the userData and simply passes it through.

 ## Specific purpose callbacks